Local Whittle estimation with (quasi-)analytic wavelets: Asymptotic behavior of the wavelet covariance

 \section{Asymptotic behavior of the wavelet covariance}

 This section deals with the proofs of the results of Section~\ref{sec:cov}.
-We will prove stronger results than Proposition~\ref{prop:covY2} and Proposition~\ref{prop:covY3} which are stated below.
-To better highligth the role of the number of vanishing moments $M$ and the regularity $\alpha$, we keep these parameters, even if, for CFW-PR(M,L) and CFW-C(,L) filters, we have $\alpha=M$ by Proposition~\ref{prop:filters}.
-Hence, we formulate here the assumption on the parameters on both $\alpha$ and $M$. \begin{enumerate}[label=(C-\alph*),start=3] \item $-\alpha+\beta/2+1/2< d_\ell< M\quad\text{for all}\quad \ell=1,\dots,\dim$, $M\geq 2$ and $0<\beta<2$. \end{enumerate} Assumption \ref{ass:parameters2} is equivalent to assumption \ref{ass:parameters}.
+We will prove stronger results than Proposition~\ref{prop:covY2} which are stated below.
+To better {highlight} the role of the number of vanishing moments $M$ and the regularity $\alpha$, we keep these parameters, even if, for CFW-PR(M,L) and CFW-C(M,L) filters, we have $\alpha=M$ by Proposition~\ref{prop:filters}.
+Hence, we formulate here the assumption on the parameters on both $\alpha$ and $M$, \begin{enumerate}[label=(C-\alph*),start=2] \item $-\alpha/2+\beta/2+1/2< d_\ell< M/2\quad\text{for all}\quad \ell=1,\dots,\dim$, $M\geq 2$ and $0<\beta<2$. \end{enumerate} Assumption \ref{ass:parameters2} is equivalent to assumption \ref{ass:parameters}.